 Breastfeeding: Many young children continue to breastfeed beyond their first year of life.
-Breastfeeding has numerous health benefits for children's cognitive and physical development.4 Removal creates significant barriers to breastfeeding and often results in toddlers having to transition to synthetic formula or solid foods sooner than they would have if they had remained with their family of origin.
-This sudden disruption in diet can cause toddlers to experience problems with their digestive and immune systems.5 In addition, breastfeeding is more than just a method of getting nutrition.
+Breastfeeding has numerous health benefits for children's cognitive and physical development.5 Removal creates significant barriers to breastfeeding and often results in toddlers having to transition to synthetic formula or solid foods sooner than they would have if they had remained with their family of origin.
+This sudden disruption in diet can cause toddlers to experience problems with their digestive and immune systems.6 In addition, breastfeeding is more than just a method of getting nutrition.
 It is also a familiar source of closeness and comfort, which can make the sudden absence of it incredibly dysregulating for toddlers - especially during times of distress when they are seeking comfort.
-Even in cases where substance use exposure through breastmilk is a concern there are effective harm reduction strategies that can be taken to make breastfeeding safe.6
+Even in cases where substance use exposure through breastmilk is a concern there are effective harm reduction strategies that can be taken to make breastfeeding safe.7

 Maltreatment in Foster Care: Foster care is meant to provide a safe and caring environment for children who have been taken from their biological families because of abuse or neglect.
 However, it's important to recognize that abuse can and does still happen within the foster care system.
 This kind of abuse is especially harmful because it happens to children who are already vulnerable and in need of protection.
-Abuse in foster care can lead to long-term problems, affecting a child's behavior, emotional well-being, and ability to form healthy relationships.
+Abuse in foster care can lead to long-term problems, affecting a child's behavior, emotional wellbeing, and ability to form healthy relationships.
 Toddlers are not able to fully comprehend or verbalize that maltreatment is occurring, which increases their vulnerability to experiencing this type of abuse.

-While our understanding of the abuse and neglect that occurs in foster care is relatively limited, one prominent study of foster children in Oregon and Washington State found that nearly one third reported experiencing maltreatment by a foster parent or another adult in a foster home.7 It should be noted that this reporting included both reported and substantiated reports of abuse and/or neglect.
-Similarly, a separate study by Johns Hopkins University found that children who are in foster care are four times more likely to be sexually abused than other children not in this setting8, however this study was not specific to the toddler age group.
+While our understanding of the abuse and neglect that occurs in foster care is relatively limited, one prominent study of foster children in Oregon and Washington State found that nearly one third reported experiencing maltreatment by a foster parent or another adult in a foster home.8 It should be noted that this reporting included both reported and substantiated reports of abuse and/or neglect.